dmastylo/RPI-Class2Go/README.md

 If you're interested, your the first step, just like contributing, is to stand up a development environment on your own laptop and try it out.
-We have people this demo sized Class2Go up and running pretty quickly on their local machine.
+We have people who got this demo-sized Class2Go up and running pretty quickly on their local machine.

 Send us mail at <c2g-contact@class.stanford.edu> and we can give